 2. Massage can be stimulating.
 Depending on your movements, massage can help wake you up in the morning!
 Quick, gentle movements can make you feel alive in your skin.
 Try tapping your fingers all over your face—like you’re gently typing.
 Use your ring finger on the delicate area around your eyes.

 3. Massage enhances product absorption.
 Massage will help your skin reap the benefits of any serum you apply pre-massage and any moisturizer you apply during the massage.
+According to a 2017 PLoS One study, combining a massaging device with anti-aging cream delivered more improvement of fine lines, lifting, and stronger collagen growth than using the cream alone.

 4. Massage improve facial muscle tone.
 Because it stimulates the facial muscles, a massage is like a mini-workout for your face.
+Just ask Molly Sims, who swears by facial yoga to increase circulation, provide oxygen, and build collagen.

 5. Massage may help reduce fluid retention and puffiness.
 By gently massaging small circles on your facial pressure points for up to 20 seconds, you can help reduce eye puffiness and encourage lymphatic drainage.